 This savory German Onion Pie or Zwiebelkuchen met Hefeteig is stuffed with gorgeous caramelized onions and is a wonderful fall or cold weather dish.

-The main filling ingredient is onions, as indicated, as well as well as suggested optional additions of caraway and/or bacon.
+The main filling ingredient is onions, as well as suggested optional additions of caraway and/or bacon.
 This pie differs from quiche because it is baked within a yeast dough, like pizza.

 - 3 cups flour

 - 2.2 pounds/1 kilograms onion(yellow, or about 4-5 onions)

 - 3 tablespoons canola oil

 - 3/4 cup cream (heavy, or use half heavy cream and half crème frâiche or sour cream)